ratt-ru/packratt/README.rst

 Users can define their own registry file containing custom entries.
 It should be placed in ``$HOME/.config/packratt/registry.yaml``.
 Each entry should refer to a single file.
-If one has a Measurement Set, for example, one should tar and gzip the MS directory up
+If one has a Measurement Set, for example, one should tar and gzip the MS directory up:

 .. code:: bash